jpaulm/babelparser/README.md

 ```

+In this logic _all_ characters between the angle brackets will be copied, including line-ends.
+This logic can easily be expanded to meke it more sophisticated.

-An example of the use of BabelParser can be found in https://github.com/jpaulm/parsefbp .
+A working example of the use of BabelParser can be found in https://github.com/jpaulm/parsefbp .